ursisterbtw/dir_viz/README.md

 - Perfect for documentation and README files
 - Compatible with GitHub, GitLab, and Mermaid Live
 - Hierarchical structure with proper styling

-**Repomixr** (repomixr/repomixr.py)

-Batch Repo Analysis: Clones one or more GitHub repositories, removes git metadata, and runs npx repomix to generate summary XML files.
-Flexible Input: Accepts repo names as CLI arguments or from a text file (SOURCE_REPOS_TXT_FILE).
-Automated Cleanup: Cleans up all temporary files and supports parallel processing for speed.
-Custom Output: Stores XML reports in a configurable output directory (OUTPUT_DIR).
-Authentication Support: Can use a GitHub token for private repos via GitHub CLI.

 ## Installation & Setup